-Siege of storms: D.C. area could see thundery downpours daily through the weekend
+Severe thunderstorm watch for D.C. area until 9 p.m.

 The self-assembly of this cluster was facilitated when downdrafts from adjacent cells merged into a larger “cold pool.”
 Southerly winds scooped up unstable, moist air as those winds ramped up and over the cold pool.
 New cells were retriggered along the western side of the cold pool, then drifted to the east (pushed in that direction by weak, mid-level winds) — repeatedly.
 We call this “back-building” or “echo training.”

-The result was a several-hour episode of torrential rain and flash flooding, with localized amounts pushing five inches northeast of Silver Spring as shown in the image above.
-The storm cells were not particularly tall, were weak lightning producers, and did not generate much wind damage.
+The result was a several-hour episode of torrential rain and flash flooding, with localized amounts pushing five inches northeast of Silver Spring, as shown in the image above.
+The storm cells were not particularly tall, were weak lightning producers and did not generate much wind damage.

 The setup for Tuesday’s storms